-Richard Mojica counsels companies on how to minimize the cost of importing merchandise into the United States through strategic customs planning.
-Companies also turn to Mr. Mojica for counseling on customs enforcement matters, including audits, investigations, and penalty cases.
-Chambers USA has recognized Mr. Mojica for his "broad customs based practice," noting that clients say he is "reliable, responsive, friendly and very easy to communicate with," and he "knows how to set the expectations and is willing to go above and beyond to deliver."
+Richard Mojica counsels companies on how to minimize the cost of importing merchandise into the United States through strategic customs and tariff planning.
+Clients turn to Mr. Mojica for advice on customs enforcement matters, including audits, investigations, merchandise detentions, seizures, and penalty cases.

 - Attorney-Advisor, U.S. Customs and Border Protection, Office of International Trade - Regulations & Rulings, 2008 - 2012